jobs.ac.uk - Great jobs for bright people

 Tip

-5. Bring your Education and Qualifications up to date
+5. Conduct your Education and Qualifications up to date

-Include any training courses, professional memberships and conferences undertaken recently.
-Include anything significant and relevant for your target career areas.
+Involve any training courses, professional memberships, and conferences undertaken recently.
+Incorporate anything significant and relevant to your target career areas.

-Don’t forget to include any voluntary roles and interests which shed a positive light on your transferable skills and personal qualities, even if these are not directly relevant to your target job.
+Take into consideration, any voluntary roles and interests that can give a positive insight into your transferable skills and personal qualities, even if they are not directly applicable to your target job.

-Consider updating your LinkedIn and other online Profiles whilst you are working on your CV.
-This will save you time and ensure that the profiles dovetail.
-If you are about to apply for jobs, new employers are likely to check out your online presence as part of the hiring process.
-Find tips on how to write your LinkedIn Profile here.
+If you are ready to apply for jobs, potential employers will likely check out your online presence as part of the hiring process.
+Find tips on how to write and improve your LinkedIn Profile.

-If you are actively job hunting or are open to new opportunities, consider posting your CV on a CV database and register it with other relevant agencies and jobs sites.
+If you are actively searching for a job, or are open to new opportunities, consider uploading your CV on a CV database and register with the most relevant agencies and job sites.

-Refreshing your CV may prompt some ideas on possible career directions and work experience or training you are keen to undertake.
+Strengthening your CV may encourage you to consider new possible career directions and work experience or training you are keen to undertake.

 Share this article